-Under the CARES Act, which seeks to assist families that are facing financial hardship as a result of the coronavirus outbreak, the federal government temporarily raised the limit for 2020 on retirement account loans from a 401(k), 403(b), 401(a), and other qualified government plans to $100,000 from $50,000 or 100 percent of the vested account balance.
+Under the CARES Act, which sought s to assist families that were facing financial hardship as a result of the coronavirus outbreak, the federal government temporarily raised the limit for 2020 on retirement account loans from a 401(k), 403(b), 401(a), and other qualified government plans to $100,000 from $50,000 or 100 percent of the vested account balance.
 But borrowers must still repay their retirement account loan on time.
 Failure to do so will convert the unpaid balance to an early distribution, which would be taxed as ordinary income.

-Financial professionals generally prefer a retirement account loan to an outright withdrawal, since a withdrawal (if not repaid) can have a devastating effect on your ability to maintain your lifestyle during retirement—or even to retire at all.
+Financial professionals generally prefer a retirement account loan to an outright withdrawal, since a withdrawal (if not repaid) can have a devastating effect on your ability to maintain your lifestyle during retirement — or even to retire at all.
 If you’re in a position to repay a retirement account withdrawal, you should consider doing so.
 Your future self will thank you.